Handling Vary: Origin Header Correctly

 Understanding Vary: Origin in Preflight Caching

 The Vary: Origin response header instructs HTTP caches to segment stored responses based on the requesting Origin header.
-Without it, caches serve a single preflight response globally.
+Without it, caches serve a single preflight response globally — meaning the first origin to populate the cache sets the Access-Control-Allow-Origin value for all subsequent requests.

-Browser preflight caches follow RFC 7234 and the WHATWG Fetch Standard.
+Browser preflight caches follow the WHATWG Fetch Standard.
 They isolate OPTIONS responses per origin only when Vary: Origin is explicitly present.

-CDNs generate cache keys using request headers.
+CDNs generate cache keys using request headers listed in Vary.
 Dynamic origin reflection without Vary causes key collisions.
-The first cached Access-Control-Allow-Origin value serves all subsequent origins.
+The first cached Access-Control-Allow-Origin value serves all subsequent origins, regardless of whether the origin is authorized.

 | Cache State | Vary Header |